dependents/node-dependency-tree/README.md

 Prints the dependency tree of the given filename as stringified json (by default).

 * You can alternatively print out the list form one element per line using the `--list-form` option.

+### FAQ

+#### Why aren't some some dependencies being detected?

+If there are bugs in [precinct](https://github.com/dependents/node-precinct) or if the `requireConfig`/`webpackConfig` options are incomplete, some dependencies may not be resolved.
+The optional array passed to the `nonExistent` option will be populated with paths that could not be resolved.
+You can check whether this array to see where problems might exist.
+You can also set `DEBUG=*` in your environment to see why a path could not be resolved.